pearsonca/scala-commsim/index.md

 some history of broader adoption of this perspective via concepts like [partially observed Markov processes][Ionides05122006].

-This work may still enjoy more homogeneity in the atomic pieces of the model than the social sciences, and many of the pertinent observations are the same sort of properties that concern the physical sciences - temperatures, chemical concentrations, sizes, masses, *et cetera*.
+This work still has more homogeneity in the atomic pieces of the model than the social sciences, and many of the pertinent observations are the same sort of properties that concern the physical sciences - temperatures, chemical concentrations, sizes, masses, *et cetera*.
 Hence, the largely equation-based